Helen Keller: Archival material

 The Helen Keller Archives in New York are owned by the American Foundation for the Blind.
-Archival material of Helen Keller stored in New York was lost when the Twin Towers were destroyed in the September 11 attacks.
+Archival material of Keller stored in New York was lost when the Twin Towers were destroyed in the September 11 attacks.

 Later life and death

 Keller had a series of strokes in 1961 and spent the last years of her life at her home.
 On September 14, 1964, President Lyndon B. Johnson awarded her the Presidential Medal of Freedom, one of the United States' two highest civilian honors.
-In 1965 she was elected to the National Women's Hall of Fame at the New York World's Fair.
+In 1965, she was elected to the National Women's Hall of Fame at the New York World's Fair.
 Keller devoted much of her later life to raising funds for the American Foundation for the Blind.
-She died in her sleep on June 1, 1968, at her home, Arcan Ridge, located in Easton, Connecticut, a few weeks short of her eighty-eighth birthday.
+She died in her sleep on June 1, 1968, at her home, Arcan Ridge, located in Easton, Connecticut, at the age of 87.
 A service was held at the Washington National Cathedral in Washington, D.C., and her body was cremated in Bridgeport, Connecticut.
 Her ashes were buried at the Washington National Cathedral next to her constant companions, Anne Sullivan and Polly Thomson.